Pele logo

 Pele uses automated technology—not live human review of each session—to analyse reading attempts, award progress, and show guardians summaries.

 We do not use children's voice data to train public foundation models.
-Processing is limited to operating and improving the pilot.
+Processing is limited to operating and improving the service.

 We do not deploy prohibited automated practices such as emotion recognition in educational settings.
 If the service is offered in the European Union, additional transparency obligations may apply.